doncandela/mgah/mgah.md

 Therefore good performance on large tasks is often achieved by using **packages** (typically written by others in a compiled language like C++) like [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), [CuPy](https://cupy.dev/), and [PyTorch](https://pytorch.org/), to carry out the time-consuming **inner loops** of algorithms.
 The same is true of other high-level languages like [MATLAB](https://www.mathworks.com/products/matlab.html) and [Mathematica](https://www.mathematica.org/).
 While some think Python is inherently slower than C++, if the time limiting factor is, for example, a large linear algebra operation then in either language it will likely be carried out by the same highly-optimized [BLAS](https://www.netlib.org/blas/) function on a CPU (via NumPy, for Python), or the corresponding [cuBLAS](https://developer.nvidia.com/cublas) function on a GPU (via CuPy).

 There are however some murky intermediate situations.
-For example [Numpy advanced indexing](https://numpy.org/doc/stable/user/basics.indexing.html) allows many complicated operations (e.g. operations on elements meeting complicated conditions) on arrays to be carried out much faster than if they were coded directly in Python -- but maybe slower than would be possible in C++.
+For example [NumPy advanced indexing](https://numpy.org/doc/stable/user/basics.indexing.html) allows many complicated operations (e.g. operations on elements meeting complicated conditions) on arrays to be carried out much faster than if they were coded directly in Python -- but maybe slower than would be possible in C++.

 Be that as it may, the premise of this document is **speeding up Python code** by using one or the other of the following strategies (or potentially both together, although that is not discussed in detail):